 Overall we are happy with the floor bed set up we have for K, and the transition has gone well.

 The shelf in her room is one of our recommended Montessori IKEA purchases – the Kallax Shelf.
 This was designed more as a bookshelf, but if laid down horizontally it works great as an open Montessori-style shelving unit that will allow easy access to activities for toddlers.

 On the shelf, you will see a few Montessori toys from MontiKids (along with one DIY activity).

 The MontiKids toys are from their Level 6 Box and are beautifully made wooden toys that K has really enjoyed since we introduced them.

-We’ve partnered up with MontiKids and you can receive a $75 discount during March 2020 by using this link and the coupon code OMJMK on checkout!
+We’ve partnered up with MontiKids and you can receive a $60 discount by using this link and the coupon code JOURNEY on checkout!

 Although we usually read to her before nap and bedtime in her bed, we knew we wanted a nice comfy place to read in her room for other times we spend in her room (and to allow her to look at books somewhere independently when she wakes up).

 We started the reading nook off with a beautiful floor cushion from Nursling Co and finished it off with a few pillows bought at Homesense in Canada.